jipiboily/forwardlytics/README.md

 - set `DRIP_ACCOUNT_ID=234` (found here: https://www.getdrip.com/{drip_account_id}/settings/site under "3rd party integrations")
 - set `DRIP_API_TOKEN=432` (found here: https://www.getdrip.com/user/edit under "API-token")

+**Please note** that you need to send an "email" property to be able to get the Drip integration working.

 ## Deployment

 Forwardlytics can be deployed to [Heroku][heroku].
 You can setup the port it starts on by setting the `PORT` environment variable.